Friday morning Rangers things

 Good morning, LSB.

-Chris Woodward discussed Sam Huff and suggested he may get into a game behind the plate.
+In case you missed it, Keith Law released his Top 100 list of MLB draft prospects yesterday.

-And Dustin Harris had a big night for Frisco last night, finishing a triple shy of the cycle.
+And MLB Pipeline has a list of the best pure hitting prospect for each organization, with the selection for the Rangers probably obvious.

-That's all for this morning.
-The Rangers start up a series against the defending World Series champion Atlanta Braves tonight at 7:05.
-Happy Friday!
+That’s all for this morning.
+The Rangers are in New York and will start a weekend series with the Yankees tonight at 6:05.

 Loading comments...